Foundation Repair Dictionary

 Clay soils tend to matter most when moisture levels fluctuate significantly, such as from drainage changes, landscaping, or plumbing leaks.
 Consistency is often more important than soil type alone.

-• A cold joint is a location where two separate concrete placements meet after the first has already begun to cure.
+A location where two separate concrete placements meet after the first has already begun to cure.
 This creates a visible line or plane within the concrete.

 Cold joints tend to matter most when water movement or differential movement occurs along the joint.
 In many cases, they remain stable and purely cosmetic.